The Best Way to Travel Through Sri Lanka

 I spent two weeks traveling in Sri Lanka in spring 2016, and it was an absolutely amazing country.
 I knew pretty much nothing about it when we planned our trip, but we bought the flights because they were so cheap and short from Abu Dhabi.
 Once I got into the nitty gritty of of planning our trip, though, I realized this wasn’t going to be the super easy beach vacation I was imagining (although we did hit up the beach and it was beautiful.)

 Sri Lanka is a small country, but the main tourist attractions are not that close together.
-There’s the hill country, which is super green and full of tea plantations, there are beautiful beaches along the coast, there’s the iconic climb up Adam’s Peak, and finally Sri Lanka’s cultural triangle.
-All are worth seeing, but they are all spread hours away from each other.
+There’s the hill country, which is super green and full of tea plantations, the beautiful beaches along the coast, the iconic climb up Adam’s Peak, and finally Sri Lanka’s cultural triangle.
+All are worth seeing, but they’re also all spread hours away from each other.

 Making sure we could get to all of these throughout the two week trip was not an easy task, and I spent weeks reading itineraries, plotting the best routes and destinations, and figuring it all out.
 Hopefully, my work can save you some time!
 Below is the itinerary we took for the best way to travel through Sri Lanka and hit all of the top tourist destinations in the country along the way.